mroughan/SurrealNumbers.jl/README.md

 congruences as equality, but in general these are short lists (with lots of recursion internally, but the arrays themselves are short), so I just wrote my own unique function, `unique2!`.
-Yes I know the name isn't great, but for newbies note that the ! is not a `'not` symbols here.
+Yes I know the name isn't great, but for newbies note that the ! is not a `not` symbols here.
 In Julia's idiom this signifies that the function modifies its arguments.